-The Achaemenid government had religious tolerance since its establishment by Cyrus the Great.
-The Iranians had expanded their geographical area beyond the Nile, namely Seyhun and Jihun in the northeast to Sindh and Punjab in the southeast, and from the Black Sea and Greece to the Mediterranean and Libya.
+The Achaemenid government has had religious tolerance since its establishment by Cyrus the Great.
+The Iranians expanded their geographical area beyond the Nile, namely from Seyhun and Jihun in the northeast to Sindh and Punjab in the southeast, and from the Black Sea and Greece to the Mediterranean and Libya.
 After Darius the Great, King Xerxes inherited a large land inhabited by various tribes.
 In the last years of Darius's rule, there were wars between Iran and Greece, extending to the period of King Xerxes' rule.

 king xerxes